reni2reni/CodeStockV2/README.md

 This code is for a Chrome extension.
-To use it, you must install the Chrome extension.
+To use it, you must install the extension.
-Enable Developer Mode, add this folder, pin it to the top-right corner of your browser, and then click “Open Subpanel” in the middle of the menu that appears when you click to display and use it.
+Enable Developer Mode, add this folder pin it to the top-right corner of your browser and then click “Open Subpanel” in the middle of the menu that appears when you click the extension to display and use it.

-Please refer to the included PNG images for details on each feature.

 Please refer to the included PNG images for details on each feature.